This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 format on the local hard drive, you should store it in a dedicated, mature data store.

-You’ll see a number of examples of data stores later in this blog post, such as relational databases,
+You’ll see examples of data stores later in this blog post, such as relational databases,

 document stores, and key-value stores.
-For now, the main thing to know is that these dedicated data stores should be
+For now, the main takeaway is that these dedicated data stores should be

 data for the long term (persistent data).
-All of your apps should be stateless, only using their local hard
+All your apps should be stateless, using their local hard

 Keep your applications stateless.
 Store all your data in dedicated data stores.